Configuration¶

 Example

-: Optional[str]¶ A python importable path to the Blueprints class to be used.
+A python importable path to the Blueprint class to be used.

 Example